Metaverse-Crowdsource/Complete-Neural-Signal-Analysis/Readme.md

 Participants maintained a ball at the center of the screen and were periodically stimulated (with low-intensity noninvasive brain stimulation) for 30 secs with combinations of 9 stimulation montages.

+- : Systems and states, including harmonics in TES EEG data.

 **Our Working Research Report:** [Artificial Intelligence for EEG Prediction: Applied Chaos Theory](https://www.researchgate.net/publication/374615955_Artificial_Intelligence_for_EEG_Prediction_Applied_Chaos_Theory) https://arxiv.org/abs/2402.03316